waa/bacula-tapealert/README.md

   Termination:            *** Backup Error ***
 ```

-Notice that all the same alert codes (1, 2, 3, 5, 13, 20, and 21) are repoted in the Job log by the SD.
+Notice that all the same alert codes (1, 2, 3, 5, 13, 20, and 21) are reported in the Job log by the SD.
 In this case, since there are critical drive errors, the job is failed and the tape drive is disabled.

 We can see that the tape drive is indeed disabled with a status storage:
 ```